 Another overlooked resource in airport safety is the passengers themselves.
 Today’s airline passenger is more keen and aware and is more likely to report a suspicious package or individual.
 Prior to 9/11, flight attendants were taught to cooperate with terrorists in order to stay alive.
 Now flight attendants receive special training that equips them with the skills they need to engage in aggressive combat with would-be terrorists.
 There have been several incidents of passengers subduing aggressive fliers and physically detaining them for the duration of the flight.

-Undercover police officers, bomb sniffing dogs and advanced baggage screening technology have all made airports safer.
+Undercover police officers, bomb-sniffing dogs, and advanced baggage screening technology have all made airports safer.
 The presence of sky marshalls underscores Homeland Security’s commitment to airline safety.
-All of these measures, combined with the efforts of the TSA, have lead to safer skies for passengers and crew alike.
+All of these measures, combined with the efforts of the TSA, have to lead to safer skies for passengers and crew alike.

 All of these questions and concerns lead to one inescapable conclusion.
 When it comes to keeping airports safe from terrorism, the TSA and the Department of Homeland Security are certainly making it a priority.
 Since 9/11, there have been no terror attacks on U.S. airports.
 Opportunity crime is also down, with fewer people reporting being the victims of theft or violence while in the airports.